ckb-next/ckb-next/docs/LINUX_INSTALLATION.md

 ##### Preparation:

-ckb-next requires Qt5, libudev, zlib, gcc, g++, and glibc.
+ckb-next **requires** Qt5, libudev, zlib, gcc, g++, and glibc.

+ckb-next has an **optional** dependency - PulseAudio API - to build a music visualizer.
+However, it will not be compiled by default.
+See [CMake install options](CMAKE_CONFIG.md) to change this.

+For example:

-* Ubuntu: `sudo apt-get install build-essential libudev-dev qt5-default zlib1g-dev libappindicator-dev libpulse-dev`
+* Ubuntu: `sudo apt-get install build-essential libudev-dev qt5-default zlib1g-dev libappindicator-dev` optionally `libpulse-dev`
-* Fedora: `sudo dnf install zlib-devel qt5-qtbase-devel libgudev-devel libappindicator-devel systemd-devel gcc-c++ libpulse-devel`
+* Fedora: `sudo dnf install zlib-devel qt5-qtbase-devel libgudev-devel libappindicator-devel systemd-devel gcc-c++` optionally `libpulse-devel`
-* Arch: `sudo pacman -S base-devel qt5-base zlib libpulse`
+* Arch Linux: `sudo pacman -S base-devel qt5-base zlib` optionally `libpulse`
-* Other distros: Look for `qt5` or `libqt5*-devel`

 Note: If you build your own kernels, ckb-next requires the `uinput` flag to be enabled.
 It is located in `Device Drivers -> Input Device Support -> Miscellaneous devices -> User level driver support`.
 If you don't know what this means, you can ignore this.